For a while now, AT&T has been misleadingly labeling some of its 4G services as “5GE.”

 After 50GB of use in a month, video traffic and hotspot traffic are throttled to 128Kbps.

-As I discussed in my last post, it’s silly to call a service unlimited while throttling to especially low speeds.
+As I discussed in my last post, it’s silly to call a service unlimited while throttling to sluggish speeds.
 The claim in the press release that Altice offers “unlimited video streaming” is particularly misleading.
-128Kbps can’t support stable streaming of even low-resolution, 240p video.
+128Kbps can’t even support stable streaming of low-resolution video.
 Turns out the claim of unlimited international data in 35 countries is also misleading.
 International data after the first gigabyte is throttled to 128Kbps.

 Despite the limitations, there’s a lot that’s exciting about Altice Mobile.
 The service has a competitive price.
 It might be a good option for people who live in the regions where it’s available.